 Many of them are organised by the same companies listed above.

-Heralded as the leading independent HR Tech event, the 2018 Singapore version would be the very first run.
-The full day session will feature prominent HR leaders as well as HR Tech advocates in keynotes and panel discussions.
+Heralded as the leading independent HR Tech event, the full day session will feature prominent HR leaders as well as HR Tech advocates in keynotes and panel discussions.

 There will also be a tech den segment where HR Techs will be pitching their solution to a panel of judges for the grand prize of $20k marketing campaign by HRD.